acigna/jquery-ajax-native/README.md

 Please, take a look at XHR2 current support [here](http://caniuse.com/#feat=xhr2) for more precision on the support status.

 # Usage
-The plugin provides two means to get a native response using jQuery.ajax as follows.
+The plugin provides two means to get a native ajax response as follows.

 ## Using jQuery.ajax
 The Plugin provides the native data type for the ajax method that you should use to have a native response.
 You should also precise the responseType on xhrFields to precise the expected native data type.
 This usage method allows more customization but